 I love being a hypno-doula.

-That is what a doula trained to help moms using hypnosis is called.
+That is what a doula trained to help moms using hypnosis for birth is called.

 The best part is having so many extra tools to help the mom before, during and after birth!